samuel-cowin/timeseries_modeling/unsupervised/README.md

-# Example on how to use the model with data
+# Example on how to use the models with data

 ## Define the model and set hyperparameters
 ```python